rafed/devra/content/posts/webdev/the curse of a good domain name.md

 Note that, they did not buy this domain at this price for the first year.
 Now that they cannot afford this domain anymore, all their valuable traffic would be lost.

 So, be careful folks.
 Don't fall in the trap of buying premium domains.
-And if you're buying them, make sure you can afford it
+And if you're buying them, make sure you can afford it.